Graduate Student Resources

 www.marshall.edu/help/

-- Assessment to determine presence of LD and/or ADD.
+- Diagnostic psychoeducational testing to determine the presence of a learning disability and/or ADHD.

-- Remediation in reading, math, spelling, and written language skills by Learning Disabilities Specialists.
+- Remediation in reading, math, spelling, and written language skills by specialists.

 Please see “Students with Disabilities” in the section titled “University Policies and Procedures.”